jkeuper/zauberfeder/README.md

 Not so much as a template for what the report should contain, but for not being bothered by fiddling with layout thingies _especially_ in Word.

+You can check the latest sample report here: [maindocument.pdf](maindocument.pdf)

 ## Documenting a new host for the report

 1. Create a subfolder with the name of the machine